-A significant majority of the public say same-sex couples should have the same legal rights as heterosexuals, but Republicans are divided on the question.
+A significant majority of the public say same-sex couples should have the same legal rights as heterosexuals.

 Much of the shift in support of same-sex marriage is attributable to the arrival of a large cohort of young adults – the Millennial generation – who are far more open to gay rights than previous generations.

 The increase in support for same-sex marriage fueled by generational trends has been accompanied by the number of Americans who say they have changed their minds on the issue, according to our March poll.